Quick reference

 Setting the z-index

-Control the stack order (or three-dimensional positioning) of an element in Tailwind, regardless of order it has been displayed, using the z-{index} utilities.
+Use the z-* utilities to control the stack order (or three-dimensional positioning) of an element, regardless of order it has been displayed.

 05